segmentio/segment-docs/src/segment-app/iam/mfa.md

 Once MFA is enabled, Segment prompts you for one of these methods every time you log in.

 ## Recovering MFA
-Your recovery code can be used disable MFA in the event you do not have your MFA device.
-If you no longer have access to your recovery code, you can choose to send a recovery code to your email to re-ccess your Account.
+Your recovery code can be used bypass in the event you do not have your MFA device.
+If you no longer have access to your recovery code, you can choose to send a recovery code to your email to re-access your Account.

+If you've lost your recovery code, you can send it to your email by continuing through the recovery code flow and clicking _Send recovery code to my email_.